 Depending on how confident you feel parsing technological language, it may also be worth checking to see which keywords score highest in search results and take note of them.
 Using those keywords in your posts will help make your blog more visible to your readership and improve your ranking in search engine results.

 If you aren’t sure how to assess keyword rankings, a tool like SEMRush can help you navigate the process.
 Just input the keyword, and you’re off to various keyword opportunities.

 3. Quality content is essential

-As discussed, blog posts are a contract between writer and reader.
+As discussed, blog posts are a contract between the writer and the reader.
 Blog content gets noticed because it is readable, engaging, and engenders conversations among your readers.

-For your blog to get noticed, you must consistently produce high-quality content—the better the quality, the more shares, traction, and comments you’ll find yourself addressing.
+You must consistently produce high-quality content for your blog to get noticed—the better the quality, the more shares, traction, and comments you’ll find yourself addressing.